MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/conferencing/meeting-join-page.md

 **Summary:** Learn how to configure the meeting join page in Skype for Business Server.

 When a user clicks a meeting link in a meeting request, the meeting join page detects whether a Skype for Business client is already installed on the user's computer.
 If a client is already installed, the client opens and joins the meeting.
-If a client is not installed, by default the 2015 version of Skype for Business client opens.
+If a client is not installed, by default the Skype for Business client opens.

 ## Configure the meeting join page